enhancedformysql/mysql-8.0.41/README.md

 - **Addressing Performance Issues Due to Poor MySQL NUMA Compatibility.**
 - **Mature High Availability Product:** Improved Paxos protocol and protocol interactions, along with better design and enhanced cluster write performance.

-These improvements are designed to enhance MySQL’s performance in high-throughput environments, achieve consistent reads, and address various failure issues, ensuring high availability and performance in high-concurrency scenarios, making it particularly suitable for internet companies.
+These improvements are designed to enhance MySQL’s performance in high-throughput environments, achieve consistent reads, and address various failure issues, ensuring high availability and performance in high-concurrency scenarios, making it particularly suitable for internet companies

-The compiled version utilizing PGO optimization is recommended.
-Users interested in conducting comparative tests are encouraged to do so on high-spec machines, utilizing BenchmarkSQL for testing.

 ## Note